josh-frank/svg-n-gon/README.md

 # svg-n-gon

 A dumb simple tool to generate simple versatile SVG paths/vertices of regular polygons.
-Useful for situations where `transform()` is not ideal or for defining evenly-spaced stopping points around a circular path.
+Useful for situations where `transform()` is not ideal or for defining evenly-spaced stopping points around a circular path... or for when you just need a regular polygon.

 ## Use